Go to Top

 /* (후략) */

-For instance, if the reference expression is $1:__proto__:aaa, it would reference the member aaa of the prototype of Chunk 1.
+For example, if the reference expression is $1:__proto__:aaa, the member named aaa of the Prototype of Chunk 1 will be referenced.

-Using CAUSE #1 and CAUSE #2, an attacker becomes capable of accessing Chunk.prototype.
+Through CAUSE #1 and CAUSE #2, the attacker gains access to Chunk.prototype.
 (PRIMITIVE #1)

 Chunk.prototype - Make initializeModelChunk Great Again

-The information obtained about Chunk.prototype through PRIMITIVE #1 can also be confirmed within the same ReactFlightReplyServer.js file.
+Information about Chunk.prototype gained through PRIMITIVE #1 can also be confirmed within the same ReactFlightReplyServer.js file.
 (ReactFlightReplyServer.js:125)

 Chunk.prototype = (Object.create(Promise.prototype): any);